AKAlexsey/football_seasons/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Docker compose

+`pg_createcluster 10 main start` - it was necessary to run it in container with postgres starts to work

 ## Performance testing

 I have decided to implement high performant API.
 To provide it i put data about all games into Mnesia table.